-Google Meet, which is available to Google Workspace and consumer Gmail users, is an easy-to-use online meeting application.
-As do all meeting apps, Meet supports camera, audio, and screen sharing.
+Google Meet, available to Google Workspace and consumer Gmail users, is an easy-to-use browser-based meeting application.
+As do all online meeting apps, Meet supports camera, audio, and screen sharing.

-As far as audio hardware goes, there are a number of options.
-Some work better than others, depending on the environment the meeting host or attendee is in.
+As far as audio hardware goes, there are several options.
+Of course, some work better than others, depending on the environment the meeting host or attendee is in.

 Remember that just one attendee who introduces too much ambient noise can degrade the meeting experience for all attendees.

 1. Computer microphone and speakers

-Computer microphones can pick up a lot of background noise.
-Using your computer’s mic and speakers in a coffee shop will likely create a distraction during a Google Meet meeting.
+Computer microphones can pick up background noise and create an echo.
+For example, using your computer’s mic and speakers in a coffee shop will likely create a distraction during a Google Meet meeting.

 2. Apple AirPods & Google Pixel Buds

 3. USB Headset

 A USB headset works across PCs, Macs, and Chromebook.
-A headset with a noise-canceling transmitter will block out ambient noise.
+A headset with a noise-canceling transmitter blocks out ambient noise.

-4. Google Meet USB or XLR Microphone Options
+4. Google Meet USB and XLR Microphone Options

-If you want your voice to come across clearly and authoritatively, a studio-quality microphone is an option to consider.
+A studio-quality microphone is an option if you want your voice to come across clearly and authoritatively.
 This will give your voice a podcast-quality sound.

 A dynamic USB microphone like the Rode Podcaster is a good option for a Google Meet microphone.